awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 To monitor basic statistics for your instances and Amazon EBS volumes, use Amazon CloudWatch\.
 For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

 To configure auto scaling for scalable resources for other Amazon Web Services beyond Amazon EC2, see the [Application Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/application/userguide/)\.

-To monitor the calls made to the Amazon EC2 Auto Scaling API for your account, use AWS CloudTrail\.
-The data logged includes calls made by the AWS Management Console, command line tools, and other services\.
-For more information, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.